sinonjs/fake-timers/README.md

 situations where you want the scheduling semantics, but don't want to actually wait (however, from version 2.0 lolex supports those of you who would like to wait too).

-Lolex is extracted from [Sinon.JS](https://github.com/sinonjs/sinon.js).
+Lolex is extracted from [Sinon.JS](https://github.com/sinonjs/sinon.js) and targets the [same runtimes](https://sinonjs.org/releases/latest/#supported-runtimes).

 ## Installation